microsoft/autogen/python/gists/video_surfer.md

 In this tutorial you'll learn how to create _video surfer agent_ using AutoGen.
-We'll first walk you through how to create your development environment and then we'll extend built-in agents in AutoGen and adapt them to create a the video surfer.
+We'll first walk you through how to create your development environment and then we'll extend built-in agents in AutoGen and adapt them to create the video surfer.

 ## What you'll learn